brogammer69/DebianDots/README.md

-clipmenu - clipboard history manager paired with dmenu dunst and notify-send - for notifications feh - for setting wallpapers
+clipmenu - clipboard history manager paired with dmenu dunst and notify-send - for notifications feh - for setting wallpapers xdotool - for moving mouse curosr to primary monitor in dual monitor setup

 ## Steps for setup
 1. First install minimal iso (or any other)